kckecheng/cheatsheets/vim.rst

 Select
 -------

 - v              - select range of text
 - shift + v      - select extire lines
+- v/shift + v XG - select from current/line to the X line
-- ctrl + v  - select columns
+- ctrl + v       - select columns(may be some other key maps based on customization)
 - v/foo          - select from current position to the next instance of 'foo', n to next 'foo', ...
 - ggvG           - select all
 - ma -> :<line num> -> shift + v -> 'a - select from mark 'a' to line num

 Copy